 - Approved for federal testing (including Department of Transportation)

-- Wider range of drugs available to test for
+- Wider range of drugs can be detected

 - Vulnerable to adulteration (cheating)